Daply/UniversityTasks/Operation systems/lab 3/readme.md

 - the index of the array element that cannot be marked.<br>
 3.4.2.
 Give a signal to the main thread that it cannot continue its work.<br>
 3.4.3.
 Wait for a response signal to continue or terminate work from the thread main.<br>
-4. If a signal to shutdown is received, then do the following:
+4. If a signal to shutdown is received, then do the following:<br>
 4.1.
-Fill all the elements that he marked with zeros in the array.
+Fill all the elements that he marked with zeros in the array.<br>
 4.2.
-To finish work.
+To finish work.<br>
 5. If a signal is received to continue work, then continue the execution of the cycle from point 3.